trivago/triava/README.md

 The triava project contains several of trivago's core libraries for Java-based projects: caching, collections, annotations, concurrency libraries and more.

+The included Cache implementation tCache is heading for full JSR107 (Java Caching) compliance.
+Basic operations already fully work, including creating caches through the Service Provider Interface, MBean support and obviously putting and getting values.
+Cache Listeners are only partially supported at this point of time.

 ## License
 Licensed under the Apache License, Version 2.0